-The Danish AIDS Foundation is the lead for Scandinavian support for the Global Fund in collaboration with partners in Finland, Sweden, and Norway.
+AIDS-Fondet is leading advocacy for Nordic support of the Global Fund in collaboration with partners in Sweden and Norway.

-The aim is to harness political support for the Global Fund in the four countries and to ensure continued and increased funding to the Global Fund at the replenishment rounds that take place every three years.
-The next replenishment round is in 2022.
+The partnership aims at harnessing political support for the Global Fund in all three countries and to ensure continued and increased funding to the Global Fund.

-At the most recent replenishment round in 2019 the Global Fund raised a record breaking 14 billion US dollars for the 2020-2022 period including 565 million US dollars from Scandinavia.
+At the most recent, seventh replenishment round in 2022, the Global Fund raised a record breaking 15.7 billion US dollars covering the 2023-2025 replenishment period.
+This includes 517.5 million US dollars mobilized in pledges from Scandinavia.